Detection of entanglement for multipartite quantum states: Conclusions

 \section{Conclusions}

-By adopting the Weyl representation with generalized Pauli operators of density matrices, we have come up with several general tests to judge genuine entanglement for multipartite quantum systems.
+By adopting the representation with generalized Pauli operators of density matrices, we have come up with several general tests to judge genuine entanglement for tripartite quantum systems.
 Our approach starts with some finer upper bounds for the norms of correlation tensors by using the generalized Pauli operators presentation, then we have obtained the entanglement criteria for genuine tripartite quantum states based on certain matrices constructed by the correlation tensor of the density matrices.
-These conclusions are generalized to higher dimensional multipartite quantum systems to detect genuine entanglement in arbitrary dimensional quantum states.
+We also conducted conclusion to detect entanglement in arbitrary dimensional multipartite quantum states.
 Compared with previously available criteria, ours can detect more situations, and these are explained in details with several examples.

 \textbf{Acknowledgments} This work is supported by the National Natural Science Foundation of China under grant nos.
 12075159, 12126351 and 12171044, Simons Foundation under grant no. 523868, Beijing Natural Science Foundation (grant no. Z190005), Academy for Multidisciplinary Studies, Capital Normal University, and Shenzhen Institute for Quantum Science and Engineering, Southern University of Science and Technology (no. SIQSE202001), and the Academician Innovation Platform of Hainan Province.